Construction Change Order Template 2026

 Step 2: Create the change order inside the job

-Once the job exists, create the change order from inside that job record.
+With the job in place, create the change order directly from that job record.
+Add:

 1. Change order title.